Marine Science Center Education Programs

 About

 Marine Science Center Education Programs include hands-on activities such as feeding stingrays, daily live animal presentations, and “Raptors Live” programs.
-The Turtle Tots monthly program includes stories, crafts and activities for young children.
+The programs also offer stories, crafts, and activities for children to learn about local marine life, along with a Turtle Tots monthly program for children ages 2–6 to learn about local marine life.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.